rjaros87/pm-home-station/README.md

   - macOS Sierra 10.12
     - you may need to install correct driver for your version of uart-to-usb
       - for PL2303 you can use [this](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41) one, however for some uart-to-usb versions you must always detach the device before closing the app otherwise the java process may hang blocked by the driver on I/O operation.
-      - for FT232 the above driver works, what's more - FT232 based uart-to-usb implementations behave better on macOS - OS does not hang when closing the port while the device is attached to USB.
+      - for FT232 the built-in (com.apple.driver.AppleUSBFTDI) driver just works, what's more FT232 based uart-to-usb implementations behave much better on macOS (see above)

 ## Build and run